nmathey/finasync/README.md

 -	Single wallet only

 Usage (once signin):
-	`poetry run python -m finasync realt rent`
+- For syncing as indvidual real estate property in "real estates" Finary category (API Key needed) `poetry run python -m finasync realt rent`

+- For syncing as a single portfolio line in "others assets" category (API Key NOT NEEDED but way less details) `poetry run python -m finasync realt other`

 It will sync your RealT portfolio hosted on the blockchain to your Finary account.